 - Missed Him by That Much: Several places Otis visits are places that Milo had just left.

-- Not So Different: Otis scoffs at Milo for being so lovey-dovey with Joyce.
-Then Otis meets Sondra.
+- Not So Different: Otis scoffs at Milo for being so lovey dovey with Joyce.
+Then Otis meets Sandra.

 - Odd Friendship: Dogs and cats can be friends.
 Awww...